Indonesian president launches G20 pandemic fund, seeks more money - ExBulletin

 Indonesian president launches G20 pandemic fund, seeks more money

-Indonesian President Joko Widodo attends the ASEAN summit held in Phnom Penh, Cambodia November 11, 2022.
-REUTERS/Cindy Liu

-Indonesian President Joko Widodo said on Sunday at the launch of a Group of 20 (G20) pandemic fund that the amount of money raised so far to improve preparedness for future pandemics was not yet sufficient.
+NUSA DUA, Indonesia: Indonesian President Joko Widodo said on Sunday at the launch of a Group of 20 (G20) pandemic fund that the amount of money raised so far to improve preparedness for future pandemics was still not enough.

 The fund launched by Indonesia’s G20 president is aimed at low- to middle-income countries to finance efforts such as surveillance, research and better access to vaccines, among other measures.